griefertroll101/Yaml-model-files-for-LMS/README.md

 # Yaml-model-files-for-LMS
 Yaml model files for LMS
 Quickly did these up.
-They contain all/most quants current available including lmstudio-community but not MLX quants.
+They contain all/most quants currently available (03/03/2026) including lmstudio-community but not MLX quants.

 Put under